 In the library, circulation procedures follow standard library practices.
-Books are normally checked out for one week for kindergarten, 1st grade and 2nd grade, and up to two weeks for 3rd grade, 4th grade, 5th grade, and 6th grade.
-If they have a book that is overdue, they may not take others from the library until the overdue books are returned.
-Should some damage occur to the book while it is in the student's possession, he/she must report this to the librarian so that repairs can be made.
+Books are checked out for one week for kindergarten, 1st grade and 2nd grade, and two weeks for 3rd - 6th grades.
+If students have books that are overdue, they may not take others from the library until the overdue books are returned.
+Should damage occur while a book is in a student's possession, he/she must report this to the librarian so that repairs can be made.
 If the book is lost and /or damaged beyond repair, replacement cost will be determined.
-Lost and/or damaged books should be paid for before the final report card is sent home in June.
+Lost and/or damaged books must be paid before the final report card is sent home in June.